Should Vocals Be Recorded in Mono or Stereo? (Which is Best)

 When recording vocals, many people are often left wondering if they should record them in mono or stereo.
 Many people are also unsure how to record vocals to get the best results.
 So should vocals be recorded in mono or stereo?

-In this article, I will cover recording in mono vs. stereo and provide some tips on recording vocals.
-So you can get the best audio for your projects.
+In this article, I will cover recording in mono vs. stereo and provide some tips on recording vocals, so you can get the best audio for your projects.

 Is it better to record voices in mono or stereo?
 When only one vocalist is present in the voice booth, it is best to capture the performance in mono.
 However, if you plan on recording a band or choir, stereo is the way to go.